Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 1. Under the **Actions** section, click **Add**.
 2. From the **Extension** drop-down list, select **Mobile Core**.
 3. From the **Action Type** drop-down list, select **Attach Data**.
-4. On the right pane, in the **JSON Payload** field, type the data that will be added to this Event.
+4. On the right pane, in the **JSON Payload** field, type the data that will be added to this event.
 5. Click **Keep Changes**.

 On the right pane, you can add a freeform JSON payload that adds data to an SDK event before an extension that is listening for this event can hear the event.
 In this example, some context data is added to this event before the Analytics extension processes it.
 The added context data will now be on the outgoing Analytics hit.